 Alessandro Acquisti is the Trustees Professor of Information Technology and Public Policy at the Heinz

-Policy & Management (MISPM) program.
-Previously, for four years he was the Faculty Director of the CMU
+Review Board (IRB).
+Previously, for four years he was the Faculty Director of the CMU Digital Transformation

 in areas including analytics, security, and public policy), and the PwC William W. Cooper Professor of Risk

 and Regulatory Innovation.
-Alessandro has been a member of the U.S. National Academies' Committee on public
+Alessandro has been a member of the Board of Regents of the U.S. National Library

-disclosure behavior in online social networks, and the application of behavioral economics to the study of
+privacy.
+Upon joining Carnegie Mellon, he spearheaded the application of behavioral economics to the study of

-security decision making.
-He has published and disseminated research in
+impact of novel privacy-preserving analytics.
+He has published and disseminated interdisciplinary research in

-leading journals across diverse

-(including Science, Journal of Economic Literature, Proceedings of the National Academy of Science,
+leading journals across diverse fields (including Science, Proceedings of the National Academy of Science,

-Management Science, Journal of Consumer Research, Journal of Marketing
+Management Science, Journal of Economic Literature, Journal of Consumer Research, Journal of Marketing

-Research, Marketing Science, Information Systems Research, ACM Transactions, and so forth), as well as through edited books,
+Research, Marketing Science, Information Systems Research, ACM Transactions, and so forth), as well as

-conference proceedings, and numerous keynotes.
+books, and numerous keynotes.

 Alessandro has been the recipient of the PET Award for Outstanding Research in Privacy Enhancing

-Heinz College School of Information's Teaching Excellence Award, and numerous Best Paper awards.
-His research has been
+Heinz College School of Information's Teaching Excellence Award, and numerous Best Paper awards (including

-supported by grants from the National Science Foundation, DARPA, Department of Homeland Security, National
+the MacArthur Foundation, the Sloan Foundation, DARPA, the Department of Homeland Security, the National

-policy issues by government bodies including the White House’s Office of Science and Technology Policy (OSTP) and the Council of Economic
+including the White House’s Office of Science and Technology Policy (OSTP) and the Council of Economic

-Advisers (CEA), the Federal Trade Commission (FTC), and the National
+Advisers (CEA), the Federal Trade Commission (FTC), and the National Telecommunications and Information

-and Information

 Administration (NTIA), and the European Commission.

 Alessandro's findings have been featured in national and international media outlets, including the

 Washington Post, the Financial Times, Wired.com, NPR, CNN, and 60 Minutes.
 His TED talks on privacy and human

 Security numbers was featured in the “Year in Ideas” issue of the NYT Magazine (the SSNs assignment scheme

 was changed by the US Social Security Administration in 2011).
+Connecting his research and musical interests,

-surveillance that was, in part, inspired by his own research on social media, face recognition, and inference of sensitive information from
+inspired by his own research on social media, face recognition, and inference of sensitive information from

 Alessandro holds a PhD from UC Berkeley, and Master degrees from UC Berkeley, the London School of Economics,